irfaan-jamarussadiq/chess-2023/README.md

 #### Attributes
 - `PieceColor color`
   - Enum, can be either `WHITE` or `BLACK`
+- `boolean hasMoved`
+  - Used to check whether piece has moved.
+Useful for determining castling rights.
 #### Methods
 - `canCaptureInDirection(Location start, Location end)`
   - Can use this method as a heuristic to check whether the piece can move from start to end based on how the piece moves.
-- `getPossibleMoves(Location location, int boardSize)`
+- `getPossibleMoves(Board board, Location location)`
   - Generates a list of possible moves at the given location based on how the piece moves.
-This will not check if the moves are legal on the board.
+This will perform some basic checks on whether the moves are legal on the board, but the move may still cause check to the player.
 - `isEnemyOf(Piece piece)`
   - Checks whether the current piece is not the same color as another piece.
 Useful when checking if one piece can capture another.
 - `isFriendOf(Piece piece)`